akka/akka/akka-docs/src/main/paradox/typed/mailboxes.md

 A dispatcher may also have a requirement for the mailbox type used by the actors running on it.
 An example is the @apidoc[BalancingDispatcher] which requires a message queue that is thread-safe for multiple concurrent consumers.
-Such a requirement is formulated within the dispatcher configuration section like
+Such a requirement is formulated within the dispatcher configuration section:
-this:

 ```
 my-dispatcher {